Long-term nonprogressor

-The 'long-term nonprogressors' term is used for HIV carriers only but the wide term asymptomatic carrier is well known for many other infections.
+The term 'long-term nonprogressors' is used for HIV carriers only but the wide term asymptomatic carrier is well known for many other infections.

 Clearance of the virus

 Recently, there have been reports of elite controllers who maintain undetectable viral loads.
 In 2019, an American named Loreen Willenberg was announced as the first such case.
-In 2021, an Argentinian dubbed "the Esperanza patient" after the town in which she lives was also identified.
+In 2021, an Argentinian dubbed "the Esperanza patient" after the town in which she lived was also identified.
 Willemberg had received antiretroviral therapy but stopped treatment at some point.
 The Argentinian patient took antiretroviral therapy only while pregnant, but her viral load was nevertheless reported to be undetectable years after treatment discontinuation.
 This could inform the development of a "sterilising cure."